17 Essential Shipping Terms Every Smart Shipper Should Know (Your Ultimate 2025 Glossary)

 Less Than Container Load (LCL)

-LCL is a mode of transporting goods where the cargo does not fill a standard shipping container.
+LCL is one of the shipping terms that refers to a mode of transporting goods where the cargo does not fill a standard shipping container.
 Instead, multiple shipments from different customers are combined to fill a container, thus reducing costs for each shipment.

 LCL is a cost-effective option for businesses shipping smaller quantities of goods, allowing them to share the shipping cost with other companies.